Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 Oops!
 When clang tried to compile our `libaverages.a` library and `main.c` into one executable it wasn't able to find a bunch of symbols.

 Remember those notes from earlier?
-That's what `rustc` was trying to warn us about.
-When you compile everything statically you need to include **all** your dependencies.
-You didn't have this issue when dynamically linking because the loader finds everything for you.
+That's what `rustc` was trying to warn about.
+When everything is statically compiled, **all** your dependencies must be included.
+This wasn't an issue when dynamically linking because the loader found everything for you.

 Okay, lets try again...